Yuteoctober/wins95Portfolio/README.md

     - Theme will also be changed along with wallpapaer

   - Added Run command
-    - Created Run command window (implementing the function soon...)
+    - Created Run command windows 10/04/2024
+    - Now Run command is fully functioned
+    - Added Error handle when type in the wrong name

 Library used:
   - React Draggable => drag and drop functionality